Xevion/v2.xevion.dev/_posts/2023-07-26-race-conditions-in-signal-handlers.md

 > This article is a deep dive on a classic race condition issue.
 If you're hoping for an elegant and interesting article
 > on how I identified a critical vulnerability in `tar`, I'm sorry to say - there's no such vulnerability.
+> It all boils down to a simple race condition issue.

 Signals are a special, but very primitive way for processes to communicate functionality.
 Signals are useful as they are a standardized interface available to 99.99% of programs run on UNIX systems (in existence).
 Interaction can be done